-Our volunteering service sits within the Children's Services, Resilience Around Families Team (RAFT).
+Our volunteering service sits within the Children's Social Services, Targeted family support team.
 We give our volunteers the opportunity to join one of our teams and support them with the great work they do supporting vulnerable children and families on our island.
 Each team offers a range of volunteering streams and will provide ongoing support and reflective supervision.
-The journey of each child is our focus, so we all have to be flexible to meet ever changing needs.
+The journey of each child is our focus, so we all must be flexible to meet ever changing needs.
 On the next page is some examples of what may be available to you.
 Please note each team has different requirements and some may already have their full quota of volunteers, so though we hope to match you with your preferred team we do also need to meet service needs.